kiribiti/kinfolk/CHANNELS.md

 ---

-## 4. Posting to Channels
+## 4. Storying to Channels

 ### Channel Selection

--   **Default Channel**: Posts default to user's designated default channel
+-   **Default Channel**: Stories default to user's designated default channel
 -   **Channel Picker**: Dropdown/selector in compose box to choose channel
--   **Single Channel**: Each post belongs to exactly one channel (no cross-posting)
+-   **Single Channel**: Each story belongs to exactly one channel (no cross-storying)
--   **Cannot Change**: Once posted, the channel cannot be changed (post must be deleted and recreated)
+-   **Cannot Change**: Once storyed, the channel cannot be changed (story must be deleted and recreated)

 ### Visibility Rules

--   **Public Channel Posts**: Visible to all subscribers and discoverable
+-   **Public Channel Stories**: Visible to all subscribers and discoverable
--   **Private Channel Posts**: Only visible to approved subscribers
+-   **Private Channel Stories**: Only visible to approved subscribers
--   **Feed Aggregation**: User's home feed shows posts from all their subscribed channels
+-   **Feed Aggregation**: User's home feed shows stories from all their subscribed channels

 ---